Does moisture barrier padding work?

 What about newer, breathable moisture barrier pads?

-What if you could have a padding that acted as a barrier to spills and urine from soaking into the floor below, but was “breathable” in the direction of the subfloor to the carpet?
+What if you could have carpet padding that acted as a barrier to spills and urine from soaking into the floor below, but was “breathable” in the direction of the subfloor to the carpet?
 Theoretically, this would eliminate all of the problems of moisture barrier padding (trapping moisture between the subfloor and padding) and would still have the benefit of stopping urine and spills from absorbing through the padding.

 Today, this padding is available, or at least it claims to be.
 I haven’t heard feedback from enough people using it to see the results, but I do like the idea of this type of pad.